jblancor/config_repo/README.md

 # Configuration repository for Spring Boot's microservices

-Execute all projects with: gradle bootRun.
+This project is related to Microservices project.

 Set config-server configuration.
 Edit application.yml or use env variables for github repository.

+Execute all projects with: gradle bootRun.

+Order:
+- Registry
+- Config
+- API gateway
+- Greetings
+- Middle

 Test: